mattischrome/console-blog/content/posts/bob-mortimer-the-satsuma-complex/index.md

 ---
+category: Books
+date: 2024-08-06

+tags: ["Books", "Twenty Four", "Bob Mortimer", "Detective Story", "Comedy"]
 title: Bob Mortimer, The Satsuma Complex
-pubDate: 2024-08-06 17:55:14
-tags:
-- Books
-- Twenty Four
-- Bob Mortimer
-- Detective Story
-- Comedy
-category: Books
 ---
 A hardback book called "The Satsuma Complex" is all that remains of a mysterious young lady that young lawyer Gary is chatting up in the pub one night.
 It's a book that everyone reckons is "a bit sh*t".
 But Gary's moping about after the Satsuma lady doing a runner while he was in the loo will have to be put on hold when his friend turns up dead.